SeanJia/NeuralNetLibrary/README.md

 ```

 ## About the author
 Hi, my name is Zhiwei Jia, currently an undergraduate student double majoring in Computer Science and Applied Math @ UC San Diego.
-Welcome to visit my [webiste](http://zhiweijia.net) for more about me and my projects.
+Welcome to my [website](http://zhiweijia.net) for more about me and my projects.